Raman-Scattering Detection of Nearly Degenerate $s$-Wave and $d$-Wave Pairing Channels in Iron-Based Ba$_{0.6}$K$_{0.4}$Fe$_2$As$_2$ and Rb$_{0.8}$Fe$_{1.6}$Se$_2$ Superconductors

 In Fig.~\ref{fig:BKFA_data}, we show Raman spectra of ${\rm Ba_{0.6}K_{0.4}Fe_2As_2}$.
 Here, we observe superconductivity-induced features in all symmetries.
 Below a symmetry independent threshold of approximately 25\,cm$^{-1}$ the response is very small and nearly energy independent.
 Although the intensity is not exactly zero it is safe to conclude that there is a full gap on all bands having a magnitude of at least 0.9\,$k_BT_c$.
 The excess intensity in the range $130 < \Omega < 300$\,cm$^{-1}$ originates from either pair-breaking [Fig.~\ref{fig:BKFA_data}(a) and (b)] or, as will be discussed in detail below, from collective excitations [Fig.~\ref{fig:BKFA_data}(c)].
-The spectral features in $A_{1g}$ and $B_{2g}$ symmetry [Fig.~\ref{fig:BKFA_data}(a) and (b)] are broad and asymmetric whereas the peaks in $B_{1g}$ symmetry [Fig.~\ref{fig:BKFA_data}(c)] are rather sharp and symmetric.
+The spectral features in $A_{1g}$ and $B_{2g}$ symmetry [Fig.~\ref{fig:BKFA_data}(a) and (b)] are broad and asymmetric whereas the peaks in $B_{1g}$ symmetry [Fig.~\ref{fig:BKFA_data}(c)] are rather sharp, even though not resolution limited, and symmetric.
 The important secondary structures of the spectra between the minimal and the maximal gaps are better resolved in the difference spectra in panel (d) of Fig.~\ref{fig:BKFA_data}.
 In this way, the contributions from phonons are by and large subtracted out.
 Only the Fe vibration at 215\,cm$^{-1}$ in the $B_{2g}$ spectrum ($B_{1g}$ phonon in the crystallographic cell) has an anomalous intensity for its proximity to the gap edge and is truncated.
-Both the $A_{1g}$ and $B_{2g}$ spectra have edge-like onsets above approximately 150\,cm$^{-1}$ before reaching the maxima and decaying slowly.
-In addition, in either case there are shoulders in the range of 80\,cm$^{-1}$ which originate from anisotropies on individual bands and from gaps having different magnitudes on individual bands.
-The comparison of the spectra in $A_{1g}$ and $B_{2g}$ symmetry and the positions of the $B_{1g}$ collective excitations allow us to pin down the variation of the gaps on the individual bands as shown in Fig.~\ref{fig:BKFA_exciton}\,(b).
+Both the $A_{1g}$ and $B_{2g}$ spectra have edge-like onsets above approximately 150\,cm$^{-1}$ before reaching distinct maxima at 190 and 210\,cm$^{-1}$, respectively, and decaying slowly.